hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic.md

 Hasura gives you CRUD + realtime GraphQL APIs with authorization & access control.
 However, there are cases where you would want to add custom/business logic in your app.
 For example, in the todo app that we are building, before inserting todos into the public feed we want to validate the text for profanity.

-Custom business logic can be handled in two ways using Hasura:
+Custom business logic can be handled in a few flexible ways using Hasura:
+- Actions: Extend Hasura’s schema with custom business logic using custom queries and mutations.
+Actions can be added to Hasura to handle various use cases such as data validation, data enrichment from external sources and any other complex business logic.
 - Writing custom GraphQL resolvers and adding it as a remote schema.
 - After a mutation operation, trigger a webhook asynchronously.
 This can be done via event triggers.